avasalya/pixi_insta360_ros2_jazzy_driver/README.md

 # Quick Start

+## Installation and Workspace Setup

+This project uses `pixi` alongside `robostack-jazzy` binaries to handle systemic dependencies natively.

+The **`insta360_ros_driver`** package is tracked directly inside this repository as an active development Git submodule.
+Dependencies required by the driver (such as `cv_bridge`, `imu_tools`, and `ffmpeg`) are configured natively via Pixi's package resolution layers—**there is no need to manually clone or compile any secondary source packages inside your `src/` workspace directory.**

+## Workspace Build and Environment Management

+This repository provides two ways to build your ROS 2 environment: **Option A (Binary)** via Pixi's Robostack channel, and **Option B (Source Fallback)** if Pixi packages fail to solve or run properly on your local system layout.

-## Prerequisites
+### Prerequisites

 Install pixi:
 ```bash
 curl -fsSL https://pixi.sh/install.sh | bash
 ```

-## Workspace Build and Environment Management

-This repository provides two ways to build your ROS 2 environment: **Option A (Binary)** via Pixi's Robostack channel, and **Option B (Source Fallback)** if Pixi packages fail to solve or run properly on your local system layout.

 ### Option A: Install via Pixi Binaries (Recommended)